mvolk/esp32-st7735r/README.md

 ### Initialization

-* `st7735r_init(..)` adds the device to the SPI bus and initializes the device data structure
+* `st7735r_init(..)` adds the device to the SPI bus and initializes the device data structure using memory dynamically allocated on the heap
+* `st7735r_init_static(..)` adds the device to the SPI bus and initializes the device data structure using memory allocated by the caller

 ### Low-Level Commands